 That message of hope and redemption is something our enemy wants to destroy.

 After many discussions with Aliya, she finally understood the ill intent of her mother’s invitation and the danger of going to live with her.
 To her mother, she said, “I understand what it is you are doing; just know I will never come there.
-But God willing, one day I hope I can bring you out of there.”
+But hopefully, one day I hope I can bring you out of there.”

-By God’s grace, the dream in Aliya’s heart is coming to fruition, made possible through the love and support we receive from partners like you.
+The dream in Aliya’s heart is coming to fruition, made possible through the love and support we receive from partners like you.
 Because you stood in the gap, Aliya’s life was rescued from the darkness of the sex trade—twice.